COVID RISK ASSESSMENT AND PROTOCOL

 Every patient is to fill in a COVID-19 triage electronic form before their in-clinic appointment.

 Please cancel your appointment should you develop symptoms.

 Patients in the high risk/ shielding group cannot be currently treated.

 Patients to fill in a symptom triage form before every appointment.

-New patients – 1 hour appointment split into 2 parts – 1st part consisting of 30 minutes of case history taking on the phone;
+New patients – 1 hour appointment split into 2 parts – 1st part consisting of approximately 20 minutes of case history taking on the phone;

 2nd part consisting of 30 minute in-clinic/ face-to-face appointment; both to happen on the same day when possible or within